TheDomcio/WonderfulPolishLanguage/README.md

 - [Duolingo](https://www.duolingo.com) - Practically everyone knows this wonderful service, which mascot is a green bird named Duo (just be careful and do regular lessons so he doesn't get upset, it's very important, don't forget about your course, hehe).
 A Polish language course for English speakers is supported there (US, but people who know the UK version and others will understand as well).
 I have rewritten every English language course out of curiosity, but I mainly learn Japanese and Czech there ([My profile](https://www.duolingo.com/profile/TheDomcio) and If you want me to give me Duolingo Plus for free - every real registration is an + 7 days for free, if i good remember, in this case you can register from [this link](https://invite.duolingo.com/BDHTZTB5CWWKSTFKMXIFBF4Q7Y).
 The plus version removes ads from the site, and on the mobile version it allows you to download courses and do lessons offline [and more](https://support.duolingo.com/hc/pl/articles/115004068043-Czym-jest-Duolingo-Plus-).
 But I will honestly say that for now I have a break and I don't use the service now, but "I'll be back!", so it's mainly good for you, if you want to have me in your follows after registration, of course you can follow me also if you already have account).
 I used to be in the top league in the ranking, but now I've fallen by the lack of activity.
 - [Quizlet](https://quizlet.com/subject/polish) - something like [Anki](https://apps.ankiweb.net), but online and much more, so it's worth checking it out.
 - [Quzizz](https://quizizz.com/admin/search/J%C4%99zyk%20polski) - A page with quizzes.
 There are a lot of quizzes created by teachers for their [mostly youngs[ students, so it's a good option to repeat different things for example from the basics of grammar and so on.

+## Culinary (Kulinaria)

+- [Jadłonomia ](https://www.jadlonomia.com)- A very cool website with "vegan recipes not only for vegans" (don't be afraid, I am a vegetarian myself, but I don't want to force convert you to vegetarianism, but often thanks to the dishes associated with this diet - vegan and vegetarian,  you can discover a lot of new taste sensations).
+- [Olga Smile](https://www.olgasmile.com) - Very interesting culinary blog.
+Here you will find dishes from various diets, for carnivores, vegetarians, vegans and gluten-free for people with coeliac disease ((Or for people who just don't like gluten).
+- [Kocham Gotować](https://www.youtube.com/user/paei100) - One of the first most popular YouTube channels about cooking in Poland.
+He is very famous for its welcome: "Siemanko!
+Witam w mojej kuchni" and also from showing how to recreate a very well-known product at home, e.g. fries from a well-known fast food restaurant etc.  then it is worth to check out his older videos.
+- [Uwaga Babcia Gotuje](https://www.youtube.com/user/vezyr1) - YouTube channel, where the titular grandmother cooks.
+In Poland the so-called "grandma cuisine" is very respected,
+- [Robert Makłowicz](https://www.youtube.com/channel/UCCT_JGIn9I9FS6OTzzqWEew) - The official YouTube channel of the very famous Polish chef Robert Makłowicz, also known as ["Bezwzględny Gonzales"](https://www.youtube.com/watch?v=4zdWTljIa_4) (hehe).
+His program was aired on TV and was very popular.
+He probably likes [bathing in cold water very much](https://www.youtube.com/watch?v=iBzO80bWivo).
+- [Moje Wypieki](https://www.mojewypieki.com) - "the sweetest recipe blog on the web".
+If you love sweet and beautiful looking cakes, then the recipes from this site can be very useful for you.
+- [Whiteplate](http://whiteplate.com) - An interesting page where you can find a lot of recipes for baking rolls and bread.
+If you are a baker, it is worth to be inspired by such baked goods to make yourself better and better, because good bread is never bad.
+- [Kuchnia Kwasiora KK](https://www.youtube.com/user/KuchniaKwasiora) - You can find a lot of different recipes here.
+For example, a guide to making [zakwas buraczany](https://www.youtube.com/watch?v=rchyBgBaNG4) (very useful for people who, like me, do not drink alcohol, but are actors and would like to play a scene of drinking ancient wine).
+- [IleWazy.pl](http://www.ilewazy.pl) -  A large base of products and their calorific value, fat, protein, etc. There is no need to be paranoid, but if you exercise, for example, it is worth knowing how much any food contains protein.
+- [Czytamy Etykiety](https://czytamyetykiety.pl) - website with analysis of food labels.
+There are also food rankings, so if you live in Poland (and not only because there are a lot of products in Poland, which are also abroad, it sometimes happens that the composition is different, of course), and you try to eat valuable and relatively healthy food, it may come in handy.
+Of course, there are also descriptions of the ingredients from which food is made, e.g. [here is about high-fructose corn syrup](https://pl.wikipedia.org/wiki/Syrop_glukozowo-fruktozowy).

 ## News and similar (Wiadomości i podobne)